willcrichton/r-autota/README.md

 ## Usage

-In RStudio, click "Addins" (toolbar, on the right) and click "Auto TA".
+In RStudio, click "Addins" (toolbar, on the right) and click "Enable Auto TA".
 Then run a piece of code that generates an error, like `cat(1 2)` and watch the magic happen!